xiangcatherine/ruby-object/README.md

 By the end of this, students should be able to:

--   Give one example of each of the following differences between JS hashes and objects within Ruby:

-    -   Instantiating new objects.
+-   Contrast JS objects and Ruby objects.
-    -   Creating new properties.
-    -   Accessing properties.

--   Define a class for an arbitrary object and instantiate it.
+-   Define a class for an object in Ruby that assigns attributes in the `initialize` constructor.
+-   Create an instance of an object in Ruby using `.new`.
--   Define and call instance methods.
+-   Write setter and getter instance methods for Ruby objects.

 ## Preparation